-Gorillas eat leaves, stems, fruits, bark, and buds, and occasionally small invertebrates like ants, worms, termites, and larvae.
+Gorillas eat small leaves, stems, fruits, bark, and buds, and occasionally small invertebrates like ants, worms, termites, and larvae.
 The Western Lowland Gorilla subspecies (Gorilla gorilla gorilla) eat the fruits of more than 100 species of trees, 97 of which produce fruits seasonally.
 About 67 percent of their diet are fruits, 17 percent are leaves, and the rest are seeds, stems, caterpillars, ants, and termites.
 Sometimes, they enjoy aquatic plants.
 The other three gorilla subspecies consume much fewer fruit.

 The Cross River gorilla subspecies (Gorilla gorilla diehli) are known to consume fruits, leaves, stems, and occasionally invertebrates.
 The Afi Mountain subpopulation consumes many herbs of the genus Aframomum, but in the rainy season when available, they prefer the species Amorphophallus difformis.

 The mountain gorilla (Gorilla beringei beringei) lives in areas of high altitude above sea level, so their habitat lacks fruit trees.
 Therefore, they consume leaves, stems, and buds of 142 species of plants, representing up to 86 percent of all their diet.
 Only 2% are fruits, 3% flowers, and 7% roots and invertebrates.

 The eastern lowland gorilla subspecies (Gorilla beringei graueri) feed on at least 104 species of plants.
 Their diet varies seasonally, and it is very diverse.
 In times of abundance, fruits can reach up to 25 percent of their total consumption.